Maria Sofia De la Gardie: Early life

 Maria Sofia De la Gardie was born to count Jacob De la Gardie and Ebba Brahe.
 She was the sister of Magnus Gabriel De la Gardie, the favorite of Queen Christina, Queen of Sweden and the sister-in-law of Princess Countess Palatine Maria Eufrosyne of Zweibrücken, the cousin of the queen.
 She was born and raised in Swedish Estonia, where her father was governor of Reval.

-In 1643, she married baron Gustaf Gabrielsson Oxenstierna (1613–1648), nephew of regent Axel Oxenstierna (1583–1654) who succeeded her father as governor of Estonia.
-As was the custom in 17th century Swedish nobility, she kept her own name also after marriage.
-Both her own family and the family of her spouse was extremely wealthy.
+In 1643, she married baron Gustaf Gabrielsson Oxenstierna (1613–1648), a nephew of the regent Axel Oxenstierna (1583–1654), who succeeded her father as governor of Swedish Estonia.
+As was the custom for many 17th-century Swedish noblewomen, she kept her own surname after marriage.
+Both her own family and the family of her spouse were extremely wealthy.
 During his absence, she managed his estates.

+They soon had a daughter, who died in infancy, followed by another two daughters, Juliana Gustava Oxenstierna (1644 – 1675) and Märta Elisabeth Oxenstierna (1648 – 1698).
+Märta was born the same year that Gustav Oxenstierna died.

 Life at court

-After the death of her spouse in 1648, she became the guardian of her two underage daughters and responsible of the vast estates of the family.
-After the death of her father in 1652, she was given the responsibility of several estates also after him, making her one of the greater landowners in Sweden.
+After the death of her spouse in 1648, Maria Sofia became the guardian of her two underage daughters and was responsible of the vast estates of the family at the age of just 20 or 21 years.
+After the death of her father in 1652, she was also given the responsibility of managing several of his estates, making her one of the greatest landowners in Sweden.